How a Century of War Changed the Lives of Women

 Description

 How a Century of War Changed the Lives of Women looks at the remarkable impact of war on women in Britain.
-It shows how conflict has changed women’s lives and how those changes have put women at the centre of peace campaigning.
+It shows how conflict has changed women's lives and how those changes have put women at the center of peace campaigning.

-As well as providing an inspiring account of women's opposition to war, the book also tackles key contemporary developments, challenging negative assumptions about Muslim women and showing how anti-war movements are feeding into a broader desire to change society.
+As well as providing an inspiring account of women's opposition to war the book also tackles key contemporary developments, challenging negative assumptions about Muslim women and showing how antiwar movements are feeding into a broader desire to change society.